|

 Typically, a basement kitchenette is one small part of a larger basement living area.
 In some cases, the basement may be turned into an ADU for visiting family members or renting out.
 In this scenario, a kitchenette is vital to give them independence in their space.
 Other times, the basement may be turned into a home theatre or family room.
 This is the perfect opportunity to create a snack and beverage center with a small prep sink and microwave.

-Now, you may be asking, “what exactly is a kitchenette?”
+Now, you may ask, “What exactly is a kitchenette?”
 If you are unclear on the concept, you are not alone.
-To clarify, a kitchenette is a small kitchen area that commonly has a fridge, microwave, and sink.
+To clarify, a kitchenette is a small area commonly with a fridge, microwave, and sink.
 Some kitchenettes also include a small oven.
-A kitchenette is designed to be used for the most basic “cooking” activities and does not necessarily replace a full-scale kitchen.
+A kitchenette is designed for the most basic “cooking” activities and does not necessarily replace a full-scale kitchen.

 Planning a Basement Kitchenette